-One road along from London’s busiest shopping mecca – Oxford Street – stands the brutalist marvel; Welbeck Street Car Park.
+One road along from London’s busiest shopping mecca – Oxford Street – stood the brutalist marvel; Welbeck Street Car Park.

-It might not be everyone’s cup of tea aesthetically, but even if you’re not a fan of Brutalist architecture, I think you can at least admire the geometric forms.
+Sure, It may have not been everyone’s cup of tea aesthetically, but even if you’re not a fan of Brutalist architecture, I think you could at least admire its geometric forms.

 Built in the 1970s and designed by Michael Blampied and Partners.
 It was sold in 2016 to Shiva Hotels for around £100m.
 Despite its striking design, it doesn’t meet the listings requirements for Historic England, so was approved for demolition by Westminster Council.

-However, an alternative plan by JAA architects has been submitted as part of a campaign to keep the carpark’s features.
-The Twentieth Century Society is supporting this design as part of its ‘Diamonds are Forever’ campaign against demolition.
+An alternative plan by JAA architects was submitted as part of a campaign to keep the car park’s features.
+The Twentieth Century Society supported this design as part of its ‘Diamonds are Forever’ campaign against demolition.

 Image by Theo Simpson for JAA.
 From Dezeen.

-Judging by initial architectural plans by Eric Parry Architects, none of the original building’s features will be kept in the new hotel plan.
+However judging by the approved initial architectural plans by Eric Parry Architects, none of the original building’s features will be kept.

 Image of the design by Eric Parry Architects, picture from Architects Journal